How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

-First, you’ll set up Hardhat, a smart contract development environment, and write a smart contract in Solidity.
-Next, you’ll acquire some ETH from a faucet so you can deploy a smart contract to a test network.
-Finally, you’ll simulate contract execution with updated parameters using Tenderly to see detailed execution information in a human-readable format.
+First, you’ll set up HardHat, a smart contract development environment, and write a smart contract in Solidity.
+Next, you’ll set up a Tenderly DevNet, a zero-setup environment for smart contract development and testing.

 So, let’s get started!

-2. Get some ETH on a testnet
+2. Get some test ETH on a DevNet

 Before you proceed: